mrehkopf/vcs/README.md

 VCS interfaces with compatible capture device to display the capture output in a window on your desktop.
 Additionally, you can apply filters, scalers, anti-tearing, and various other adjustments to the output before it's displayed.
 A more complete list of VCS's features is given below.

-You can find the pre-built binary distribution of VCS for Windows on [Tarpeeksi Hyvae Soft's website](https://www.tarpeeksihyvaesoft.com/soft/).

 ### Features
 - Real-time customizable frame filters: blur, crop, decimate, denoise, ...
 - Scaling with nearest, linear, area, cubic, and Lanczos sampling